 Importantly, air conditioning can account for more than 50% of the on-peak electrical demand from commercial buildings.
 California's electric grid is especially stressed during summer periods when generation requirements can be twice as high as other periods in the year.
 On the hottest summer days, air conditioning alone accounts for more than 30% of the peak demand on the statewide electric network (EIA 2014, CEC 2006).
 Grid management is anticipated to become more challenging as a larger number of intermittent renewable generators are brought on to the network.
-Since air conditioning loads are such a singularly large fraction of statewide demand , these systems will play a key role on the newly emerging paradigm of dynamic grid management.
+Since air conditioning loads are such a singularly large fraction of statewide demand, these systems will play a key role on the newly emerging paradigm of dynamic grid management.

-Cooling and Heating for commercial buildings is served predominately by packaged rooftop air conditioners (RTUs).
-This equipment is often the single largest connected load in a building, and utilizes technology that has not evolved to keep pace with efficiency improvements for other key end use sectors.
-There are a variety of emerging technologies that can improve the efficiency for rooftop air conditioners.
-This study evaluates one option that is designed especially for cooling in California, and other hot-dry climates, where it promises to reduce peak electrical demand for air conditioning by 40%.
+Cooling and heating for commercial buildings is served predominately by packaged rooftop air conditioners (RTUs).
+This equipment is often the single largest connected load in a building, and uses technology that has not evolved to keep pace with efficiency improvements for other key end use sectors.
+There are a variety of emerging technologies that can improve the efficiency for rooftop air conditioners, including the measure that is evaluated through this study.

-The intent of this project was to characterize the cooling performance and energy efficiency for three hybrid rooftop packaged air conditioners installed for commercial buildings in Ontario California.
-The hybrid systems are standard 'high efficiency' model rooftop air conditioners that utilize a dual evaporative precooling technology to cool air at the condenser inlet and at the ventilation air inlet.
-This pre-cooling process is executed in such a way that moisture is not added to the conditioned environment.
-Further, the technology can be applied directly to almost any conventional rooftop air conditioner with only minor revisions.
+The intent of this project is to characterize the cooling performance and energy efficiency for three hybrid rooftop packaged air conditioners installed for commercial buildings in Ontario, California.
+The hybrid systems are standard 'high efficiency' model rooftop air conditioners that use a dual evaporative pre-cooling technology to cool air at the condenser inlet and at the ventilation air inlet.
+This pre-cooling process is executed in such a way that moisture is not added to the conditioner with only minor revisions.
 We consider this a key advantage in comparison to other climate appropriate commercial cooling measures.